Flight Price Predictor: Training Models to Pinpoint the Best Time for Booking

 The section of the Kaggle dataset.

 We used even more features to train our price predictor for Fareboom.
-Among characteristics that can be relevant to price formation are length of stay for round trips, number of competitors in the route, date and time of booking, days/hours left before takeoff, week day of departure, and more.
+Among characteristics that can be relevant to price, formation are the length of stay for round trips, number of competitors in the route, date and time of booking, days/hours left before takeoff, week day of departure, and more.

 The key problem we faced with fare data was the lack of information about certain routes on certain dates.
 Say, resorts may see small demand during the low seasons, so the volume of searches is not large enough to build predictions.
 To fill these gaps, we took information about neighbor travel dates and more popular destinations and applied advanced merging algorithms.